OfficeDev/Office-Add-in-samples/Samples/outlook-encrypt-attachments/README.md

 ### Handling the events

-When the user creates a new message or appointment, Outlook will load the files specified in the manifest to handle the following events:
+When the user creates a new message or appointment, Outlook will load the `commands.js` file specified in the manifest to handle the following events:

 | Event | Handler |
 | --- | ---|